gjsify/ts-for-gir/packages/cli/README.md

                                 s                       [string] [default: true] -a, --generateAlias           Generate an alias tsconfig file to support GJS E SM module imports      [string] [default: false]
+      --promisify               Generate promisified functions for async/finish
+                                calls                   [string] [default: true]
+      --npmScope                Scope of the generated NPM packages [string] [default: "@girs"]
+      --package                 Generates an NPM compatible packages for each GI R module               [string] [default: false]

+Examples:
+  ts-for-gir generate                       Run 'ts-for-gir generate' in your gj
+                                            s or node-gtk project to generate ty pings for your project, pass the gir modules you need for your project ts-for-gir generate Gtk*                  You can also use wild cards ts-for-gir generate '*'                   If you want to parse all of your loc ally installed gir modules run ts-for-gir generate '*' -e gjs            Generate .d.ts. files only for gjs ts-for-gir generate '*' -e node           Generate .d.ts. files only for node ts-for-gir generate --configName='.ts-fo  Use a special config file r-gir.gtk4.rc.js ts-for-gir generate --ignore=Gtk-4.0 xra  Generate .d.ts. files but not for Gt ndr-1.3                                   k-4.0 and xrandr-1.3
 ```

 ## List available GIR modules